 Certain foods can either help or worsen symptoms of ADHD.
 In coping with the disorder, it’s important to pay attention to whether specific foods exacerbate or alleviate your symptoms.
 Nutrients such as proteins, fatty acids, calcium, magnesium, and vitamin B help to properly nourish your body and brain and may diminish symptoms of ADHD.

 Certain foods and food additives have been thought to exacerbate ADHD symptoms in some individuals.
 For instance, foods laden with sugar and fat may be important to avoid.
 Certain additives, such as sodium benzoate (a preservative), MSG, and red and yellow dyes, which are used to enhance the flavor, taste, and appearance of foods, may also aggravate symptoms of ADHD.
-A 2007 study linked artificial dyes and sodium benzoate to greater hyperactivity in children of certain age groups, regardless of their ADHD status.
+A 2007 linked artificial dyes and sodium benzoate to greater hyperactivity in children of certain age groups, regardless of their ADHD status.

 Many people with ADHD experience bouts of overstimulation, in which they feel bombarded by overwhelming sights and sounds.
 Crowded venues, such as concert halls and amusement parks, may trigger ADHD symptoms.
 Allowing adequate personal space is important for preventing outbursts, so avoiding crowded restaurants, rush hour congestion, busy supermarkets, and high-traffic malls may help diminish troublesome ADHD symptoms.